byllyfish/shellous/README.md

 For regular commands, the default redirections are:

 - Standard input is read from the empty string ("").
-- Standard out is captured by the program and returned (CAPTURE).
+- Standard out is buffered by the program and returned (BUFFER).
-- Standard error is captured and stored in the Result object (RESULT).
+- Standard error is captured and stored in the Result object (BUFFER).

 However, the default redirections are adjusted when using a pseudo-terminal (pty):

 - Standard input is captured and ignored (CAPTURE).
-- Standard out is captured by the program and returned (CAPTURE).
+- Standard out is captured by the program and returned (BUFFER).
 - Standard error is redirected to standard output (STDOUT).